Richmond Valentine & Allies

-- Race Lift: White in the comic.
+- Race Lift: He's white in the comics.

-- Sissy Villain: Valentine has a lisp, dresses fairly casually (and when he DOES go formal, is very foppish), and is sickened by acts of murder.
+- Sissy Villain: Valentine has a lisp, dresses fairly casually (and when he does go formal, is very foppish), and is sickened by acts of murder.
 Direct murder, that is.
 He's fine with having people kill each other.

 - Smart People Wear Glasses: Valentine has proven to be an incredibly intelligent, genre savvy individual.